 Certain atoms, including numbers, but also characters and strings evaluate to themselves, so we do not normally quote such atoms.
 However, when non-Boolean symbols are used in an expression we have to be careful because symbols are used as variables.
-For example, \mathbf{x} in the body of \mathbf{rev} (above) is a variable.
-If we really want to denote the symbol \mathbf{r} , we have to write 'r.
-Consider the difference between (cons r l) and (cons 'r l).
-In the first expression we are consing the value corresponding to the variable \mathbf{r} to l, but in the second, we are consing the symbol \mathbf{r} to l.
+For example, x in the body of rrev (above) is a variable.
+If we really want to denote the symbol r, we have to write 'r.
+Consider the difference between (cons r 1) and (cons 'r 1).
+In the first expression we are consing the value corresponding to the variable r to 1, but in the second, we are consing the symbol r to 1.

-2.12 Let
+2.11 Let